GOFS-lite/GOFS-lite/reference.md

 - **Currency code** - String containing 3 letters currency code as defined by ISO 4217.
 Ex: "CAD", "USD".
 * **Latitude** - WGS84 latitude in decimal degrees.
 The value MUST be greater than or equal to -90.0 and less than or equal to 90.0.
 Example: `41.890169` for the Colosseum in Rome.
 * **Longitude** - WGS84 longitude in decimal degrees.
 The value MUST be greater than or equal to -180.0 and less than or equal to 180.0.
 Example: `12.492269` for the Colosseum in Rome.
+- **Timestamp** - An integer representing the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970 (Unix epoch).

 ## Dataset Files